magento/merchdocs/src/payment-services/order-payment-status.md

 Pay Status Partial capture | Orders with a partial capture.
 Pay Status Capture failed | Orders where capture has failed.
 Pay Status Voided | Orders where transaction has been voided.
-Min/Max Order Amount | Filter orders by the minimum or maximum grand total amount of the order.
+Min/Max Order Amount | Orders with a grand total amount that meets the set minimum and/or maximum.

-When you filter orders by any of these pay statuses or the Min/Max order amount, a filter list displays the selected filters which can be reset individually, or by clicking _Clear all_.
+When you filter orders by any of these pay statuses or the Min/Max order amount, a filter list displays the selected filters.
+These filters can be reset individually, or by clicking _Clear all_.

 ## Select data source